-With all that being said, at the beginning of the year I made a little bit of a switch and moved away from using some soft of electronic device for everything.
+With all that being said, at the beginning of the year, I made a little bit of a switch and moved away from using some sort of electronic device for everything.
 Honestly, it has greatly helped me.
 So what have I done?
 I am using pencil and paper more often.
-I know, earth shattering stuff right there.
+I know, earth-shattering stuff right there.
 More specifically, there are two things I’m using pencil and paper more often for.
 First, I use a Moleskine Weekly Planner for my weekly to-do list and appointments.
 This is a great tool with the week’s dates on the left side (appointments) and a blank lined page on the right side (to-do list).
 Second, I’m carving out my messages for Wednesday nights in a journal.
 Full disclosure, for both of these things, weekly planning and messages, I still save them digitally.
-I use iCal for events and appointments and all my messages end up in a word document, saved in my Dropbox.
+I use iCal for events and appointments, and all my messages end up in a Word document, saved in my Dropbox.
 I still teach from my iPad more times than not.
 It is simply easier all around for me.

 So why use pencil and paper more often?
 What differences have I seen?

-I remember more.
-It is amazing how many tasks and appointments I accomplish and don’t forget about quite as easily when I simply write it down.
-I will put it down on my weekly calendar which I look at multiple times a day.
-I remember to pray for people more often as I look at their name.
-I can also see what it most important to me.
+Remember.
+It is amazing how many tasks and appointments I accomplish and don’t forget about quite as easily when I simply write them down.
+I will put it down on my weekly calendar, which I look at multiple times a day.
+I remember to pray for people more often as I look at their names.
+I can also see what is most important to me.
 Simply put, I forget less and pray more.
 What I have also found is that if I don’t write it in my weekly planner, I more than likely will end up not doing it.

-It feels more intimate.
-I’m sure there is some sort of formal scientific explanation here but, there is something about writing things down and looking at your own messed up handwriting that makes your content feel more intimate.
-I feel like it is more personal and in some ways, more from the heart.
-I’m not saying this can’t be the case when you are looking at a digital screen, it just, to me feels more intimate when I read what I have wrote down.
+Real.
+I’m sure there is some sort of formal scientific explanation here, but there is something about writing things down and looking at your own messed-up handwriting that makes your content feel more intimate.
+I feel like it is more personal and, in some ways, more from the heart.
+I’m not saying this can’t be the case when you are looking at a digital screen, it just, to me, feels more intimate when I read what I have written down.
 This is also a reason that I am using a hard copy of God’s Word more often.
-It encourages the students and leaders I lead to bring a copy of God’s Word, to highlight and underline in it, and to make notes.
+It encourages the students and leaders I lead to bring a copy of God’s Word, highlight and underline it, and make notes.
 It is great to go back and look at what God taught you in different seasons of life.

-I’m more organized.
+Realize.
 When writing things down, I can see what I have to do and how I’m going to manage it and ultimately do it.
-This goes beyond simply not forgetting tasks and appointments and into mapping things out ahead of time, being proactive with my schedule instead of reactive, and making sure the most important things get done before anything else.
-It can also serve as a great evaluation tool as it will tell you what you spend most of your time doing during the week.
+This goes beyond simply not forgetting tasks and appointments to mapping things out ahead of time, being proactive with my schedule instead of reactive, and making sure the most important things get done before anything else.
+It can also serve as a great evaluation tool, as it will tell you what you spend most of your time doing during the week.